deliasi/cse15l-lab-reports/LabReport5.md

 ## Response
 TA:
-Thanks for your question Derrick, it seems that you compiled your files correctly but did not include certin commands needed after your port number.
+Thanks for your question Derrick, it seems that you compiled your files correctly but did not include certain commands needed after your port number.
 I recommend looking over your class and add what is needed.

 ## Student Fix:
 Wow, that helps me a lot, I noticed that I did not include a path for my server.
 I chose to add technical/government after my port number in order to fix my code.